zkcrossteam/zkc-by-example/examples/zk-hello-world/zk-hello-world.md

 ## Overview

-This is a tutorial for initializing an instance of the WebAssembly module and calling the functions within it.
+This tutorial guides you through initializing an instance of the WebAssembly module, calling its functions, and ensuring the correct execution of the function by generating a zero knowledge proof and verifying it on-chain using the [ZKC-SDK][1].

+The goal of this example is to prove that the user has indeed obtained a lucky number that satisfies the condition (number % 2 == 1).

 ## Setup